PROGRAM AMENDMENTS, SUSPENSIONS, AND DELETIONS (CTE)

 Programs that are suspended by formal notification may be reinstated within three years of the suspension date.
 Suspended programs are automatically administratively deleted by CCWD after three years.

 To reinstate a program within the three year period, the college must submit a letter of request, signed by the chief academic officer or president, to CCWD.
 An updated curriculum plan for the program must be submitted with the letter of intent to reinstate the program.
+The updated curriculum plan must follow the amendment parameters.

 Programs that are not reinstated within the three year period and deleted programs must be submitted as new programs and follow the appropriate program approval process.
-Information on approval process can be found in the Program Approval

 Contract College Procedures